parikshit14/QNN-for-weed/README.md

 # About:
-Quantization on weed detection with deepweeds dataset for performance improvement.
+Quantization on weed detection with PyTorch on deepweeds dataset for performance improvement.
 Tested on RPi, Mobile processors and CPU.

 # Code and model details:
-[hidden till paper publicatiion finalized]
+[hidden till paper publication finalized]